How to keep chickens out of flower beds with 10 natural & effective strategies

 Chickens have strong preferences when it comes to scents and textures, making natural repellents an effective and environmentally friendly deterrent option.

-Raised flower beds serve multiple purposes in chicken-friendly gardens, providing both physical protection and improved growing conditions for your plants.
+Building raised flower beds serves multiple purposes in chicken-friendly gardens, providing both physical protection and improved growing conditions for your plants.

 Plant chicken-safe vegetation like clover, chickweed, and grass inside the run.